shellspec/shellspec/README.md

 Support commands are helper commands that can be used in the specfile.
 For example, it can be used in a mock function to execute the actual command.
+It is recommended that the support command name be the actual command name prefixed with `@`.

 ```sh
 Describe "Support commands sample"